• this month’s featured wines •

 Rare Southern French Reds

 When geographically defining the (potentially generic) term ‘South of France’, I like to follow esteemed food writer Waverly Root when he divides the country into 3 gastronomic lands: the land of butter in Brittany/Normandy; the land of fat in the northeast/Alsace; and the land of oil, embracing the south.
 Driving south from Burgundy on the A6/Autoroute du Soleil toward Marseille, for example, one crosses a physically palpable yet invisible line after which signs for oil and garlic proliferate.
 The broad region can be said to run from Nice in the east to Biarritz on the western coast, and includes such appellations as Corbières, Languedoc, Roussillon, Cassis, and Aix-de-Provence.
 As a warm, decidedly Mediterranean zone, it has been a famous home of high-yielding, affordable, and largely mediocre bulk wine; for generations, the product of its vigorous vineyards was either used for thin, daily table wine, or, when harvested at lower yields for a rich extracted wine, as a blending component to beef up northern wines.
 There is still a host of affordable bulk wines from the south, but alongside them, a set of artisanal estates committed to the finest wine they can make, true to tradition and delicious on the palate.
-The wines below are a tiny representation of these; each shows some combination of exuberant fruit, a measure of spice, and complex textures, and all are heartwarming.
+The wines below are a tiny representation of these; each shows some combination of exuberant fruit, a measure of spice, and complex textures.
 Enjoy!

 Nicolas Gonin 2011 Persan, Isère $11 gls • $5.50 tst • $48 btl